By Cheri March

 12. Treat yourself to old-fashioned sweets

-If there’s one thing Ferndale does best, it’s dessert.
+If there’s one thing Ferndale does well, it’s dessert.
 It’s part of our history; known as the “Cream City,” Ferndale once supplied the finest butter and cream from local dairy farms to San Francisco.
-Today, enjoy a good old-fashioned ice cream cone – the essence of summer Americana – at Ferndale Pie Company.
-Fill a bag with sweet treats from the aforementioned Golden Gait Mercantile or at Sweetness & Light, a family-owned chocolate shop that crafts delectable truffles and candy bars in small batches.
-And you can’t leave Ferndale without trying the gooey pecan-caramel cinnamon rolls and other delights at Humboldt Sweets, featured on Food Network.
+Fill a bag with sweet treats from the aforementioned Golden Gait Mercantile or Sweetness & Light, a family-owned chocolate shop that crafts delectable truffles and candy bars in small batches.
+Dig into your favorite flavor of premium ice cream – the essence of summer Americana – when you swing into Valley Grocery and pick up a container of Humboldt Creamery's finest.
+And you can’t leave Ferndale without trying a sweet cream scone, muffin or other delights at Mind's Eye Manufactory & Coffee Lounge.

 13. Hike the Lost Coast Headlands